FAQEUCyber Resilience Act

 Citations

-In what language can module B+C technical documentation and correspondence be submitted to the notified body?
+In what language can CRA Module B+C technical documentation and correspondence be submitted to the notified body?

 They must be in an official language of the Member State where the notified body is established, or in another language acceptable to that body.